MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 ## Create the feature specification using stakeholder requirements and the constitution

-The specification (spec) defines what you're building from the user's perspective.
+The specification (spec.md) defines what you're building from the user's perspective.
 It describes features, user stories, acceptance criteria, and business requirements without prescribing how to implement them.
-A well-written spec serves as the foundation for creating implementation plans and tasks.
+A well-written spec serves as the foundation for creating the implementation plan and tasks.

 In this task, you use GitHub Copilot's `/speckit.specify` command to generate a detailed specification for the "document upload and management feature" based on the requirements provided by Contoso's business stakeholders.